ninowalker/marx/README.md

 You'll find the [full example](./tests/workflow/example_1.py) in the tests/ directory.

-    # found in tests/workflow/example_1.py
     """
     This defines a workflow around the imperative: "Throw a Pie".

     In a simple system this is about 5 lines of code.
-But in others, where business logic requires the interaction of many systems, logic is smeared around.
+But in others, where business logic requires the interaction of many systems, logic is smeared around and duplicated, and not well encapsulated.

-    Instead the code is split in to logic units which can be composed into other workflows.
+    The approach here splits execution into discrete units which can be composed into other workflows encouraging reuse, testability, etc.
     """